By: Brett Shainfeld

 During these two days, you’re able to have a mechanic you trust look over the car and verify it’s safe and in good condition.

-How Does The California Used Car Lemon Law Protect Consumers?
+How Does The Used Car Lemon Law Protect Consumers?

-Many people don’t know the California lemon law can provide coverage for used cars too, but at Shainfeld law, we’re lemon experts.
+Many people don’t know the lemon law can provide coverage for used cars too, but at Lemon Law Now,, we’re lemon experts.
 Many used and certified pre-owned vehicles are eligible for legal coverage under the lemon law on certified pre-owned cars.

-Many used cars (and especially certified pre-owned ones) are sold with written warranties.
+Many used cars (and specially certified pre-owned ones) are sold with written warranties.
 These warranties entitle them to protection under the state lemon law, which requires manufacturers to repair persistent issues that are covered under warranty.
 And if they don’t or aren’t able to, then you’re entitled to compensation under the law.
 Even if your warranty has run out, but you can prove the issue started while it was still under warranty, you can pursue a lemon law on certified pre-owned cars case.

 Need Lemon Law Help?

-If you’ve already purchased a used car and it turns out to be a lemon, you may still have some protection under the California lemon law.
+If you’ve already purchased a used car and it turns out to be a lemon, you may still have some protection under the lemon law.
 Though it can be trickier to pursue a lemon law case for used cars, the experts at Shainfeld Law are here to help.
-We understand the ins and outs of California lemon law for used or certified pre-owned vehicles.
+We understand the ins and outs of lemon law for used or certified pre-owned vehicles.
 Whether you are in need of California lemon law certified pre-owned help, NJ lemon law certified pre-owned help, or lemon law certified pre-owner help anywhere else- our team has you covered.

-Reach out for a free personalized consultation, where we’ll take a look at your specific case and give you our expert advice.
-We have over a decade of experience winning lemon law cases in the state of California, and we’ll be here to guide you through every step of the way.
+Reach out for a free personalized lemon law consultation, where we’ll take a look at your specific case and give you our expert advice.
+We have over a decade of experience winning lemon law cases, and we’ll be here to guide you through every step of the way.